googleforgames/global-multiplayer-demo/README.md

 - [ ] Change the `bucket =` line to an already created GCS bucket
 - [ ] Rename `backend.tf.sample` to `backend.tf`.

-Note: The GCS bucket does not have to exist in the same Google project as the Global Game but the account runnint terraform must have write & read access to the bucket.
+NOTE: The GCS bucket does not have to exist in the same Google project as the Global Game but the Google user/service account running Terraform must have write & read access to that bucket.

 ### Initialize Terraform & configure variables